🧩 Buy any 2 items and get another one of your choice free! Store-wide offer ends soon!

 Yes!
 From German Shepards, to Corgis, to Chihuahuas.
 It's for dogs of all sizes.

 What size food or treats can I use?

 It is suitable for most size kibbles (up to 1 cup kibbles).
-Dried treats can also be used in The Twister.
+Dried treats can also be used.